spiral/docs/http/routing.md

     ],
 ```

-This defintition will be used to construct instance of `DirectRoute`, direct route has differs from usual routes by granting ability to include controller name
-into url, controller name will be combined with default namespace and postfix to create controller class.
-In addtional to that you can defined default controler name
+This defintition will be used to construct an instance of `DirectRoute`.
+Direct route is different from the usual routes because it grants the ability to include controller name into url.
+The controller name will be combined with default namespace and postfix to create the controller class.
+In addtion, you can define the default controller name
-and set of controller alises.
+and set of controller aliases.

-Let's check url like "/users", this url will be matched and will create set of parameters `[controller => users, action => null, id => null]`, due there is no such controller alias "users" (there is only "index" alias pointing to `Controllers\HomeController`) controller class will be generated using defined namespace and postfix:
+Let's check a url like "/users".
+This url will be matched and will create set of parameters `[controller => users, action => null, id => null]`.
+Since there isn't a controller alias "users" (there is only "index", alias is pointing to `Controllers\HomeController`) controller class is generated using a defined namespace and postfix:
 `Controllers\UsersController`.

 ## Generate URLs using routes
-In many cases you may want to generate URL specific to some route without locking yourself to url pattern, you can do that by using Router method `createUri` which will return `UriInterface`.
+In many cases, you may want to generate a URL specific to some route without locking yourself to a url pattern.
+You can do this by using Router method, `createUri` which will return `UriInterface`.

 ```php
 //routeName = 'profile[/<id>]'
 dump($this->router->createUri('routeName', 'id' => $user->id)); // profile/ID
 ```

-You should only provide route name and set of parameters to be interpolated into URL.
-If route does not have some of provided parameters in it's pattern, such parameters will be added into query string:
+You should only provide a route name and set of parameters to be interpolated into URL.
+If route does not have all of the provided parameters in it's pattern, such parameters will be added into query string:

 ```php
 //routeName = 'profile[/<id>]'
 dump($this->router->createUri('routeName', 'id' => $user->id, 'success' => 'yes')); // /profile/ID?success=yes
 ```

-In addition to that you can specify route name in a format "controller::action", such name will be exploded and interpolated into pattern defined in default route:
+Additionally, you can specify the route name in a format "controller::action", so that the name will be interpolated into a pattern defined in the default route:
 ```php
 dump($this->router->createUri('users::edit', 'id' => $user->id, 'success' => 'yes')); // /users/edit/ID?success=yes
 ```

-> Do not forget to convert `UriInterface` to string before sending to client over json.
+> Do not forget to convert `UriInterface` to a string before sending to your client over json.

 ## Using Router separatelly from HttpDispatcher
-You can eslity use Router class outside of HttpDispatcher, for example by writing
+You can easily use Router class outside of HttpDispatcher, for example by writing